App version: 0.1.0

 Personal Loans for Window Financing

 New windows can be a great investment, adding to the appeal and energy-efficiency of your home.
-And a personal loan can help you finance your window replacement project.
-Lantern by SoFi can make the loan comparison process quick and convenient.
+Options for financing new windows include a home equity loan or line of credit, a credit card, a cash-out refinance, or a personal loan.
+If you’re looking for a personal loan, Lantern by SoFi can make the loan comparison process quick and convenient.
 By connecting you to multiple lenders who offer a range of financing options, you can find the personal loan that’s right for you — and get the windows you want.

 Frequently Asked Questions